-- Phase 1 Grants.gov Required information must be submitted and validated via Grants.gov with a due date of August 21, 2017 at 11:59 p.m.
-Eastern Time; and - Phase 2 HRSA EHB Supplemental information must be submitted via HRSA EHB with a due date of September 6, 2017 at 5 p.m.
+- Phase 1 Grants.gov Required information must be submitted and validated via Grants.gov with a due date of March 27, 2018 at 11:59 p.m.
+Eastern Time; and - Phase 2 HRSA EHB Supplemental information must be submitted via HRSA EHB with a due date of April 11, 2018 at 5 p.m.
 Eastern Time.
-NOTE: Program-specific forms and attachments will not be accessible in HRSA EHB until July 7, 2017.

-Only applicants who successfully submit an application in Grants.Gov (Phase 1) by the due date may submit the additional information and SAC Program-Specific Information in HRSA EHB (Phase 2).
+Only applicants who successfully submit an application in Grants.Gov (Phase 1) by the due date may submit the additional information and SAC-AA Program-Specific Information in HRSA EHB (Phase 2).